rsms/gitblog/docs/plugins.md

 # Plugins

 Gitblog have support for plugins written in PHP.
-These plugins are simple PHP files which will be loaded and then a specially named function will be calles.
+These plugins are simple PHP files which will be loaded and a special function called.
 You can learn more by reading the section "Loading and activation" further down this document.

-There are a few different types of *execution contexts* in which a plugin can be loaded.
+There are a few different types of *execution contexts* in which a plugin can be loaded and/or run in.

 ## Execution contexts